stanpratama/Python-Practice/README.md

 `function_practice.ipynb`

 This files contain all 22 practice from Functions section, focusing on general function, its parameter and argument, scope, *args and **kargs.

+## Built-In Function Practice

+`built_in_function_practice.ipynb`

+This files stored all built in function exercise such as lambda, filter, map function.